Perito Moreno Glacier Tour: Breaking Ice and Boat Adventures

 The hour long boat tour is a must do, and the perfect way to start off your visit to the Perito Moreno Glacier.
 Also called the Nautical Safari, it should be offered with your tour of the glacier for an additional $1000 pesos.

-From the small port it only takes about 10 minutes to get directly to the glacier, and then you’ll spend the rest of the time cruising in front of it.
 We spent most of our boat trip running around the vessel as it turned so we could get the best views.
-If you’re traveling all the way to this part of Patagonia you might as well see it from all angles!
+If you’re traveling all the way to this part of Patagonia, you might as well see it from all angles!

 Perito Moreno Glacier Walkways

 Walking through the National Park was by far our favorite part of the Perito Moreno Glacier tour!
 You’ll have about 2.5 hours to explore the catwalks and take it all in.
-The sturdy metal and wooden platforms make for the perfect viewing trails and there’s many benches throughout the park to enjoy a packed lunch.

-There’s a building in the main parking lot that sells lunch, coffee, and has restrooms as well.
-All the walkways are color coded and offer different views of the glacier.
-In reality, to finish most of the walkways it would only take about two hours.
+All the walkways are color coded offering different views of the glacier.
+In reality, to finish most of the walkways, it would only take about two hours.
 So take your time at all the viewpoints, get your pictures, and enjoy this magnificent wonder of nature!

 Look Out Below!

 One of the Perito Moreno Glacier facts we didn’t mention yet is that the ice is continually falling into the water.
-Not to worry though… This is actually a normal process for the glacier!
+Not to worry though, this is actually a normal process for the glacier!

 Have any questions about the Perito Moreno Glacier in Argentina?
 How about any helpful tips to share about your own adventures visiting the park?
 Let us know in the comments below!